About the Saving the Soil Reading Passage

 Paragraph E

-One of the people looking for a solution to his problem is Pius Floris, who started out running a tree-care business in the Netherlands and now advises some of the world’s topsoil scientists.
+One of the people looking for a solution to his problem is Pius Floris, who started out running a tree-care business in the Netherlands and now advises some of the world's topsoil scientists.
 He came to realise that the best way to ensure his trees flourished was to take care of the soil and has developed a cocktail of beneficial bacteria, fungi, and humus to do this.
 Researchers at the University of Valladolid in Spain recently used this cocktail on soils destroyed by years of fertiliser overuse.
-When they applied Floris’s mix to the desert-like test plots, a good crop of plants emerged that were not just healthy at the surface but had roots strong enough to pierce dirt as hard as a rock.
-The few plants that grew in the control plots, fed with traditional fertilisers, were small and weak
+When they applied Floris's mix to the desert-like test plots, a good crop of plants emerged that were not just healthy at the surface but had roots strong enough to pierce dirt as hard as a rock.
+The few plants that grew in the control plots, fed with traditional fertilisers, were small and weak.

 Paragraph F

 However, measures like this are not enough to solve the global soil degradation problem.
 To assess our options on a global scale, we first need an accurate picture of what types of soil are out there and the problems they face.
-That’s not easy.
+That's not easy.
 For one thing, there is no agreed international system for classifying soil.
 In an attempt to unify the different approaches, the UN has created the Global Soil Map project.
-Researchers from nine countries are working together to create a map linked to a database that can be fed measurements from field surveys, drone surveys, satellite imagery, lad analyses, and so on to provide real-time data on the state of the soil.
-Within the next four years, they aim to have mapped soils worldwide to a depth of 100 meters, with the results freely accessible to all.
+Researchers from nine countries are working together to create a map linked to a database that can be fed measurements from field surveys, drone surveys, satellite imagery, lab analyses, and so on to provide real-time data on the state of the soil.
+Within the next four years, they aim to have mapped soils worldwide to a depth of 100 metres, with the results freely accessible to all.

-Paragraph G:
+Paragraph G

 But this is only a first step.
 We need ways of presenting the problem that brings it home to governments and the wider public, says Pamela Chasek at the International Institute for Sustainable Development in Winnipeg, Canada.
 'Most scientists don't speak the language that policy-makers can understand, and vice versa.'
 Chasek and her colleagues have proposed a goal of 'zero net land degradation'.
 Like the idea of carbon neutrality, it is an easily understood target that can help shape expectations and encourage action.